Self-love, my liege, is not so vile a sin, as self-neglecting. – William Shakespeare, Henry V.

 They are sustaining.

-I challenge you to make space to put “you” and those little things first (in both life and career).
-Carve out room to include the elements that might bring joy to your world.
-This is not about ignoring your responsibilities.
+I challenge you to make space to put “you” — and put those small things first (in both life and career).
+Carve out room to include the elements that might bring everyday joy to your world.
+This is not about ignoring your tasks or responsibilities.
 It is simply about recognizing a responsibility to yourself.

 Protect the roots of joy in your life — wherever and whenever possible.